-IRS Form 1099 is a key part of filing annual income taxes for certain earners—including freelancers, independent contractors, income-earning stock investors, and some retirees.
-The 1099 covers income earned from a non-employer source.
+IRS Form 1099 is a key part of filing annual income taxes for certain earners — including freelancers, independent contractors, income-earning stock investors, and some retirees.
+The 1099 captures information about income earned from a non-employer source.
 It can be filed by either a company or individual who paid the recipient of the form.

-Because IRS Form 1099 documents taxable non-employee income, it’s important to keep up-to-date copies of any 1099 sent to you—double-checking the listed earnings to make sure they’re accurate.
-There are different subtypes of the 1099, depending on the type of taxable income being documented.
+And because these IRS Form 1099s can reflect taxable non-employee income, it’s important to keep up-to-date copies of any 1099 sent to you and double-check the listed earnings to make sure they’re accurate.

-While by no means comprehensive, below is a general overview of IRS 1099 forms—including who might receive one and what sorts of income are documented therein.
+If you could use some help understanding these critical tax documents, read on.
+While by no means comprehensive, below is a general overview of IRS 1099 forms — including who might receive one and what sorts of income are documented therein.

 Everyone’s financial and tax scenario is unique, so it’s advisable to contact a licensed tax professional or the IRS with income tax questions about your specific earnings or tax liability.